AbhijaiSingh151202/Blog-Website/README.md

 ```

 **Note: if you want to share a post make sure to change the email and it's password in the settings.py file and also
-remeber to turn on allow less-secure apps on the mail you would be using**
+remeber to turn on allow less-secure apps on the mail you would be using.**
-**Note: Do Not Use A Important mail make a new one and make sure it does not contains any type of official data of yours**
+**Note: Do Not Use A Important mail make a new one and make sure it does not contains any type of official data of yours.**